 In Iowa, the repercussions of a theft conviction are determined by the value of the property stolen, with penalties escalating with the seriousness of the theft.
 The classifications and associated penalties are structured as follows:

-• Property stolen worth up to $300 falls under fifth-degree theft, categorized as a simple misdemeanor.
-Penalties can include up to 30 days in jail and fines ranging from $105 to $855.
+- Fifth-Degree Theft: Property stolen worth up to $300.
+Categorized as a simple misdemeanor.
+Penalties include up to 30 days in jail and fines ranging from $105 to $855.

-• Theft of property valued between $300 and $750 is considered fourth-degree theft, a serious misdemeanor.
-This can result in up to one year in jail and fines between $430 and $2,560.
+- Fourth-Degree Theft: Property valued between $300 and $750.
+Considered a serious misdemeanor.
+Penalties can include up to 1 year in jail and fines from $430 to $2,560.

 In the state of Iowa, certain circumstances surrounding a theft can lead to more severe penalties.
 These are known as aggravating factors, and they significantly influence the judicial outcomes of theft crime cases.
 Among the most critical aggravating factors are:

-• Use of a Weapon: When theft is committed using any weapon, the offense is elevated to armed robbery, which is treated much more seriously than unarmed theft.
-The presence of a weapon can transform a lesser charge into a potential felony, leading to longer prison sentences and heavier fines.
+- Use of a Weapon: When theft is committed using any weapon, the offense is elevated to armed robbery, which is treated much more seriously than unarmed theft.
+The presence of a weapon can transform a lesser charge into a potential felony, leading to longer prison sentences and higher fines.

-• Value of Stolen Property: As outlined in the penalties section, the value of the stolen property directly impacts the severity of the charges.
-Theft involving high-value goods or large sums of money is more likely to result in stringent penalties, including maximum prison terms.
+- Value of Stolen Property: The value of the stolen property directly impacts the severity of the charges.
+Theft involving high-value goods or large sums of money is more likely to result in strict penalties, including maximum prison terms.

-• Theft from Vulnerable Victims: Stealing from elderly, disabled, or otherwise vulnerable individuals can also be an aggravating factor.
-Crimes targeting these groups are often prosecuted more aggressively, reflecting societal values that aim to protect those unable to protect themselves.
+- Theft from Vulnerable Victims: Stealing from elderly, disabled, or otherwise vulnerable individuals can be an aggravating factor.
+Crimes targeting these groups are often prosecuted more aggressively to protect those unable to protect themselves.

-• Breach of Trust: Theft involving a breach of trust, such as embezzlement by employees or fiduciaries, is particularly egregious.
+- Breach of Trust: Theft involving a breach of trust, such as embezzlement by employees or fiduciaries, is particularly serious.
 These circumstances can lead to enhanced charges and penalties, reflecting the betrayal of trust inherent in the crime.

 Don’t face theft charges on your own.
 Contact the dedicated Dallas County theft crime lawyers here at Iowa Defenders, PLLC today.
 We’re here to fight for your future, freedom, and reputation.